MiguelGrc/EJB-WS-GTD-Task-Manager/README.md

 # GTD-Task-Manager-EJB-WS
-GTD Task Manager using EJBs and Web Services
+GTD Task Manager using EJBs and Web Services for Distributed Systems and Internet in UniOvi